Charity may begin at home but it can really start to flourish at school.

 It’s great to have a realistic fundraising goal in mind but remember whatever you can raise will be a great help.

-Leanne says: “This year I think we set $15 000 but normally we just go with the flow and what we raise we raise.”
+Leanne says: “Normally we just go with the flow and what we raise we raise.”

 Logistics Are Important